-The Dutch Hill Campground is a seasonally-operated campground that has two loops offering different amenities.
-The Bridge Island loop is the primitive-style section of the campground and doesn't have any services at the individual spaces.
-The Wheeler loop is the more modern section of the campground, offering 15/30/50 amp electrical outlets at each site.
-The Dutch Hill Campground has a 14 x 14 tent pad at every site along with picnic tables and fire rings, and hydrants are scattered throughout the campground.
-Close to the Dutch Hill Campground is a marina, a swim beach, a camper services building with coin-operated showers and laundry, and a dump station.
+The Wheeler section of the campground has two loops with 40 sites of varied sizes in a more modern section of the campground, offering 20/30/50-amp electrical outlets at each space.
+The Dutch Hill Campground has a 14 x 14 tent pad at every site along with a picnic table and fire ring.
+There are also several water hydrants scattered throughout the campground.
+Close to the Dutch Hill Campground is a marina, the swim beach, a camper services building with coin-operated showers and laundry, and a dump station.

-The Sunrise Vista Campground is a seasonally-operated campground that has six loops offering different amenities.
-Larkspur, Lupine, and Yarrow loops have 15/30/50 amp electric sites, while Arnica, Harebell, and Rosecrown are non-electric campsites.
-Sunrise Vista Campground has a 14 x 14 tent pad at every site along with picnic tables and fire rings, and hydrants are scattered throughout the campground.
+The Sunrise Vista Campground is a seasonally operated campground that has six loops offering different amenities.
+Larkspur, Lupine, and Yarrow loops have 20/30/50-amp electric sites, while Arnica, Harebell, and Rosecrown are non-electric campsites.
+Sunrise Vista Campground has a 14 x 14 tent pad at every site along with picnic tables and fire rings, and potable water hydrants are scattered throughout the campground.
 The dump station and the camper services building with coin-operated showers and laundry is not far from the Sunrise Vista Campground.

-People camping during the winter in self-contained units can stay on a first-come/first serve basis in the electrical-only spaces in the marina parking lot.
+If you want to camp at Steamboat Lake State Park during the winter in self-contained units can stay on a first-come, first-served basis in the electrical-only spaces in the marina parking lot.
 There are 14 spaces open to campers.
 Basic non-electric camping is also available.
 Contact the park for more information.
 Please note that camping permits and valid vehicle passes are required for all campers in the winter.